andrecossa5/nf-MiTo/README.md

 `--min_nUMIs`, `--min_n_genes`, `--max_perc_mt` and `--n_mads` are actively used only in the PREPROCESS entrypoint (or main end-to-end workflow), *if* `--raw_input_data_type` = `fastq`.
 These parameters control how cell barcodes are filtered according to standard QC metrics on their GEX library (i.e., n UMIs, genes and % of UMIs mapping to the MT-genome).
 Considering the number of UMIs and genes, cells are filtered with adaptive thresholds on the upper bound (`--n_mads` * MADs, Median Absolute Deviations).

 On the contrary, the `--cell_filter` parameter is used across all workflows, and specify how cells are filtered according to their MT-library properties (i.e., `--scLT_system` in [`MAESTER`, `RedeeM`]).
 The `filter2` strategy is optimized for MAESTER libraries, while `filter1` can be used for all MT-protocols.
-See [MiTo: tracing the phenotypic evolution of somatic cell lineages via mitochondrial single-cell multi-omics](https://doi.org/10.1101/2025.06.17.660165) Supplementary Informations for details.

 ### Allele Frequency Matrix Preprocessing parameters